TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

 In Tyk, looping is generally targeted using the `tyk://<API_ID>/<path>` scheme, which requires prior knowledge of the `API_ID`.
 Tyk Operator abstracts this by treating APIs as objects, managing them and dynamically assigning `API_ID`s.
 Typed APIs enable you to refer to other APIs by name without explicitly knowing their `API_ID`s.

-With Tyk Operator, looping URLs are automatically generated, enabling efficient inter-API communication without manual intervention.
+Tyk Operator can be configured to automatically generate looping URLs, enabling efficient inter-API communication without manual intervention.

 ## Configuration